urbanleon/sahTeo/README.md

   - will try limiting piece movement to board edges
 - Limited minimax search results in some moves being scored equally, resulting in the same move being repeated
-- FEN does not match board in rare instances
+- FEN does not match board in rare instances, and does not register visually